CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-7.md

 #### Questions About Playing Hazards

-**Q**: Does the hazard limit change if a character is eliminated during the movement/hazard phase.
+**Q**: Does the hazard limit change if a character is eliminated during the movement/hazard phase?
 **A**: No. The hazard limit is set at the begining of movement.

 **Q**: Do permanent events count against the hazard limit?